Warriors coach Steve Kerr uncertain about his future, notes ‘these jobs all have an expiration date’

 “This was as tough a season as you can have, with the injuries, with all kinds of adversity,” Kerr said.
 “And they battled, and they battled the entire season.
 They kept going the other night just to, you know, continue the season, to show that kind of fight.
 And then tonight, we just didn’t have it.
 But the competitive desire was there.
 And I’m proud of the group for finishing the season the right way by continuing to fight and trying to win every game.”

-Kerr — who won five championships as a player, to go along with his four rings as a coach — has often spoken of his good fortunes within the game.
-He played for Lute Olsen at Arizona, played with Michael Jordan and Scottie Pippen in Chicago, played with David Robinson and Tim Duncan in San Antonio, played for Phil Jackson and Gregg Popovich as a pro.
+Kerr — who won five championships as a player, to go along with his four rings as a coach — has spoken often of his good fortunes within the game.
+He played for Lute Olson at Arizona, played with Michael Jordan and Scottie Pippen in Chicago, played with David Robinson and Tim Duncan in San Antonio and played for Jackson and Gregg Popovich as a pro.

 And coaching Curry — the greatest face of a franchise he’s ever seen, he said — is another honor, Kerr has insisted.